- He whakataki

 4. Improvement of processes

-4.1 All bishops and congregational leaders to immediately review buildings and facilities where memorials or honorifics or photographs may exist of individuals who face allegations of historical abuse.
-Where potentially traumatic for survivors, those responsible should consider removal of the items, depending on the circumstances.
-This includes proactively working with proprietors and school boards to undertake audits of school buildings and honorifics.
+4.1 Bishops and congregational leaders are reviewing and undertaking audits of buildings and facilities where memorials or honorifics or photographs may exist of individuals who face allegations of historical abuse.

 4.2 As part of the review of APTH (See 2.2) a procedure, which seeks to enable (through seeking consent of the third party) relevant material relating to a third party to be released to survivors, to be developed.

 4.3 Tautoko will develop recommendations on a database of standardised information on reports of abuse made to or held by NZCBC and CLCANZ members (or their agencies).
 Recommendations will consider the principles of care, privacy and security, structure, and a business case.
 This will consider historical reports and reports going forward.

 4.4 Tautoko to develop proposals on retention and access policies for all material held by Tautoko gathered for the purposes of responding to the Commission.

 5. Supporting Leadership

-5.1 Tautoko to prepare material for dioceses and congregations to understand the proposed changes to legislation and civil claims.
-Participation in the proposed redress scheme and the implications of it will be a focus, as will implementing any resulting changes to policies and procedures.
+5.1 Tautoko to prepare material for dioceses and congregations to understand the proposed changes to legislation and civil claims arising from the Inquiry's Final Report.

 6. Development of research and educational material